Vedaranyam: Transport, education and utility services

 Vedaranyam has three elementary schools, three middle schools, four high schools and three higher secondary schools.
-The Bharathidasan University started the Bharthidasan University Model College in 2011, the first government college in the town.
+The Bharathidasan University started the Bharathidasan University Model College in 2011, the first government college in the town.
 The college offers arts and science related courses.

 Electricity supply to Vedaranyam is regulated and distributed by the Nagapattinam circle of Tamil Nadu Electricity Board (TNEB).
 Water supply project through the Vedaranyam Municipality is approved by the Commissioner of Municipal Administration, Chennai.
 Water is obtained from hand pumps and fountains located in various parts of the town.
 Door to door collection of garbage is done by sanitary workers of the municipality and about 6 metric tonnes of solid waste are collected from the town every day.
 Vedaranyam municipality does not have underground drainage system and the current sewerage system for disposal of sullage is through septic tanks and public conveniences.

 Vedaranyam comes under the Nagapattinam Telecom circle of the Bharat Sanchar Nigam Limited (BSNL), India's state-owned telecom and internet services provider.
 Apart from telecom, BSNL also provides broadband internet service There is a government hospital and two private hospitals in the town.

 Rajaji Park and Gandhi Park are the two parks maintained by the municipality.